 There’s more to do but we’re taking it slowly.

 Widower to Remarry Soon.
 Needs Cash, but Most of Net Worth in Retirement Plan

-SITUATION: Frank is a recently retired 58-year-old widower.
-Most of Frank’s $12 million net worth is wrapped up in his retirement plan.
-As a result, he faces both income and estate tax issues since he must make IRA withdrawals in order to live.
-Frank has three children and two young grandchildren–and he is considering getting remarried soon.
-While Frank doesn’t live lavishly, he still requires a large amount of cash to net what he needs.
+Frank is a 58-year-old widower and has recently retired.
+Most of his $12 Million of net worth is in his retirement plan and he faces both income and estate tax issues since he must make IRA withdrawals in order to live.
+He has three children and two young grandchildren and he is considering re-marrying soon.
+While he doesn’t live lavishly, he still requires a large amount of cash to net what he needs.

-- We created an LLC to own Frank’s two small investment properties.
-Frank will function as the manager of the LLC.
+We have created an LLC to own his two small investment properties.
+Frank will be the manager of the LLC.

-- We helped Frank’s LLC create a profit-sharing plan enabling Frank to roll his IRA into the profit-sharing plan.
-The profit-sharing plan buys an insurance policy, which pays annual premiums for six years and consumes most of Franks’ funds.
+His LLC has created a profit sharing plan and Frank will roll his IRA into the profit sharing plan.
+The profit sharing plan buys an insurance policy, paying premiums for six years and consuming most of his funds.

 After the sixth premium is paid, we distribute the policy to Frank and pay the taxes with a loan from the policy.
 At the end of the ninth year we have Frank take policy loans which are income tax free.
 We have turned tax of $5 Million into tax of $2 million and Frank has escaped the uncertainty of future changes to the tax law.